Restoring life, vitality and wellbeing

 What Can You Expect?

 Cornell University College of Veterinary Medicine recently conducted a large clinical study on the effect of cannabinoids (CBD) on dogs.
-Their study showed an 83% decrease in dog's experience of stress and anxiety.
+Their study showed an 83% decrease in dogs experiencing stress and anxiety.
 The university used changes in behavior observed by owners and behaviorists as well as bloodwork to determine these numbers.
 Also inspiring was an 80% decrease in pain.
 This reduction in pain also coincided with an increase in activity, even in dogs with degenerative diseases.

 We believe CBD American Shaman has the competitive edge through it's longterm investment in research and development.
 Their research is literally the science of CBD absorption.
 It's the difference between 7 to 10% absorption (traditional CBD/ hemp oil) and 100% absorption (CBD American Shaman).
 Then there is the CBD American Shaman delivery system which enable absorption to begin within seconds.
 Results can often be seen in as little as 10 minutes to an hour.